RiversideValley/Fluid.Runtime/Doc/library/enum.rst

    final *enum*, as well as creating the enum members, properly handling duplicates, providing iteration over the enum class, etc.

+   .. method:: EnumType.__call__(cls, value, names=None, *, module=None, qualname=None, type=None, start=1, boundary=None)

+      This method is called in two different ways:

+      * to look up an existing member:

+         :cls:   The enum class being called.
+         :value: The value to lookup.

+      * to use the ``cls`` enum to create a new enum (only if the existing enum does not have any members):

+         :cls:   The enum class being called.
+         :value: The name of the new Enum to create.
+         :names: The names/values of the members for the new Enum.
+         :module:    The name of the module the new Enum is created in.
+         :qualname:  The actual location in the module where this Enum can be found.
+         :type:  A mix-in type for the new Enum.
+         :start: The first integer value for the Enum (used by :class:`auto`).
+         :boundary:  How to handle out-of-range values from bit operations (:class:`Flag` only).

    .. method:: EnumType.__contains__(cls, member)

       Returns ``True`` if member belongs to the ``cls``::